rabbithay/gratibox/README.md

 ### Implemented features ✨

-- [x] register and login
+- [x] sign up and sign in
-- [x] choose a plan that better suits for you
+- [x] choose and sign a plan
+- [x] choose the details of your plan
-- [x] select your plan details such as delivery date and what kind of products you'd like to receive
+- [x] add your delivery info
+- [x] enjoy positive messages while navigate into the app

 <br>

 ### To be implemented 🔮

-- [ ] view your plan details
+- [ ] easily see your plan details...
-- [ ] view upcoming delivery dates
+- [ ] ...and future deliveries
-- [ ] feedback received deliveries
+- [ ] give us feedback!

 <br>